elastikhq/elastik-statistics/README.md

 # Elastik Statistics

-Forked from Elastik Statistics that was abandoned.
+Forked from Rinvex Statistics that was abandoned.
 Primarily for our own use but making it available for anyone else to use.

 ---